jvcasillas/mybib/README.md

   - Bilingualism: Language and Cognition
   - Language and Speech
   - Language Learning
+  - Studies in SLA (replication study)

 ## Submitted

-  - Studies in SLA (replication study)

 ## In prep

+  - JASA
+  - Languages
   - Language learning

 ## On deck